George Risk Industries: The Perfect Value Trap

 Whilst I do not completely write off the possibility of management deciding to return capital via a liquidation of the investment portfolio, that probability is far too remote given the incentives at play.
 This similarly applies for a potential split.

-Despite compelling value at first glance, it sometimes pays to ask the difficult questions, and ascertain if the company truly has a path to realise its true potential.
+Despite compelling value at first glance, it sometimes pays to ask the difficult questions and ascertain if the company truly has a path to realise its true potential.
 In George Risk's case, the inability to do just that makes it an excellent value trap.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.